sahilchess/Fruity-Frenzy/README.md

 - 🍓 Fruit-themed levels with collectible coins and hidden fruit bonuses
 - 🟣🟢 Purple and green slimes with unique movement patterns and behaviors
-- 💥 Power-ups like Fruit Shield and Coin Magnet to boost your run
+- 💥 Power-ups like jump boost and speed boost

 ---